5 Tips on Growing an Organic Garden

 Organic gardening means you won’t be using synthetic fertilizers or pesticides.
-In fact, organic gardening goes beyond merely replacing manmade chemicals with those derives from natural sources.
+Organic gardening goes beyond merely replacing manmade chemicals with those derives from natural sources.
 It is about witnessing nature’s processes, and mimicking them in your garden as best you can.
 The real secret is to understand the structure of your soil and to give it what it needs.
 If ever there was a role in organic gardening, it's: feeding the soil, not the plant.

 1.)
 Feed the Soil

 To get the best results with your new organic garden, you'll want to make sure the soil is suitably conditioned.
 You have to eat, and so do plants, so make sure your veggies get lots of fresh nutrients.
-Good healthy soil helps build up sturdy, fruitful plants.
-Not only do chemical soil treatments leak into your food, but they can also damage the good bacteria, worms and other bugs in the soil.
+Having good healthy soil helps build up sturdy, fruitful plants.
+Not only do chemical soil treatments leak into your food, but they can also damage the good bacteria, worms, and other bugs in the soil.
 You can test the quality of your soil using a home testing kit or by sending a sample to your local agricultural extension office.
 For a fair price, you’ll receive a breakdown of pH and nutrient levels, in addition to treatment recommendations.
-Generally, it's best to test in the autumn, and apply any organic nutrients before winter.
+Generally, it's best to test in the autumn and apply any organic nutrients before winter.